 Lighting is a key factor in creating a successful image.
 Lighting determines not only brightness and darkness, but also tone, mood, and atmosphere.
 Therefore, it is necessary to control and manipulate light correctly in order to get the best texture, vibrancy of colour, and luminosity on your subjects.
 By distributing shadow and highlights accurately, you can create stylised professional-looking photographs.

 The source your light is coming from has a huge impact on how it falls on your subject.
-Light originating from behind the camera, and pointing directly onwards gives you very flat lighting.
+Light originating from behind the camera, and pointing directly onwards, gives very flat lighting.
 It will also cause shadows to fall in the background of the image.
-Side lighting produces a far more interesting light, as it shows the shape of the subject much more and cast it in partial shadow giving it a more dramatic look.
+Side lighting produces a far more interesting light, as it shows the shape of the subject much more and casts it in partial shadow, giving it a more dramatic look.
 Rembrandt lighting is an effective common example of this lighting type.
 Lighting sourced from the back of your subject gives an alternative effect.
 This time most of the light is hitting the side of the subject making it brighter, which creates a more distinctive and dramatic photo.

-Lighting can be the difference between a breath-taking photo and a poor one.
-Mastering how to use light to your advantage and getting the best possible result out of your setup will also separate your work from your contemporaries and put you on the path to achieving professional looking imagery.
+Lighting can be the difference between a breathtaking photo and a poor one.
+Mastering how to use light to your advantage and getting the best possible result out of your setup will separate your work from your contemporaries and put you on the path to achieving professional-looking imagery.

 Want to learn more about light in photography?